eemmikail/hotspot-manufacturers/Aketroniks.md

 * Is it for indoor or outdoor?
 * Provide a brief description of what you're making.

-## What is your approximate price point? (required)
+## price point
-piyasa 500 dolar ile 1000 dolar arasında değişiyor.
+ indoor, Ethernet/Wifi — $450
+ Outdoor, Ethernet/Wifi — $750

 ## Please provide detailed hardware designs, including relevant parts (required)
 Evidence of a functioning prototype - photos, videos.
 Renderings are OK but physical prototypes are much, much better.
 Your plan for software setup and configuration for the devices.
 This would includes remote updates and the ability for hosts to change wifi settings, via Helium's official app or otherwise.

-## What is your expected production and delivery timeline? (required)
+## What is your expected production and delivery timeline?
+mid-2022

-## Previous shipments (required)
+## Previous shipments

 ## Startups welcome!
 * Have you shipped anything in the past?
 Yes or No
 * Which countries have you previously shipped regulatory FCC or CE approved products?
 * Which countries do you plan to ship to?

-## Customer Support (required)
+## Customer Support

-* How will your customers be able to contact you for support for your products?
-* For how long?
-How are you planning to handle repairs and replacements?
+Aketroniks has a support team based in Turkey.
+Aketroniks will provide worldwide support and replacements.

 ## Hardware Security Element (required)